• Skip to primary navigation

 Ingredients for apple and pear crumble.

 Bramley Apples - these apples are known for their sharp, tangy flavour and are perfect for balancing the sweetness in the dish.
-They hold their shape well when baked, adding a nice texture to the filling.

 Pears - Conference pears are a variety known for their sweet and juicy flesh.
 When combined with the tartness of the Bramley apples, they create a lovely blend of flavours in the fruit filling.

 Ground Ginger - adds a warm and slightly spicy note to the fruit filling.
-You could also add some chopped stem ginger in syrup!
+You could also add some chopped stem ginger in syrup.

 Light Brown Sugar - used in the fruit filling to sweeten the fruits as they bake.
 You could use caster sugar or golden caster sugar if you prefer.